JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 Find aws_ebs_volume with encrypted != true
 ```

-> Note in the above query that the `with` keyword binds to the asset noun
+> In the above query the `with` keyword binds to the asset noun
 immediately to its left, and allows you to filter results on the property
 values of that entity.